Bjorken flow revisited: analytic and numerical solutions in flat space-time coordinates: Bjorken Flow

 The gas expands and cools down, until the hadronization temperature ($ \kb T \sim 170$ MeV, also called Hagedorn temperature~\cite{rafelski-book-2016}) is reached.
 Matter re-hadronize into baryons and mesons.
 As the temperature further decreases, the gas goes through two additional phase transitions: at $\kb T \sim 100$ KeV protons and neutrons bind together to form atomic nuclei (\textit{Chemical Freeze-Out}), and at $\kb T \sim 1/4$ eV (\textit{Thermal Freeze-Out}) complete atoms are formed.

 The process here described, and sketched in Fig.~\ref{fig:schema}, is expected to provide a description of the first moments after the big bang~\cite{heinz-arxv-2004}.

-The Bjorken flow, also called the mono-dimensional boost invariant expansion model \cite{bjorken-prd-1983}, represents the simplest setup for modeling the longitudinal expansion of the dynamic observed in heavy ion collisions in particle accelerators.
+The Bjorken flow, also called the mono-dimensional boost invariant expansion model \cite{bjorken-prd-1983}, represents the simplest setup for modeling the longitudinal expansion of the dynamics observed in heavy ion collisions in particle accelerators.

 It takes into consideration an inviscid fluid which is expanding along the propagation direction of the two beams (the z-axis cf.~Fig.~\ref{fig:schema}), with fluid velocity

 In the next section, we detail the governing equations of the flow, and provide details on the analytical solutions.
 For simplicity, in what follow we make use of natural units: $c = \kb = 1$.